AmraSalim/AI_Text_Generator_Sentiment_Project/README.md

 # AI Text Generator with Sentiment Alignment

-AI Text Generator with Sentiment Alignment, an intelligent system that generates AI-written text — paragraphs or short essays — reflecting the sentiment of a user-provided prompt: Positive, Negative, or Neutral.
+AI Text Generator with Sentiment Alignment, an intelligent system that generates AI-written text - paragraphs or short essays, reflecting the sentiment of a user-provided prompt: Positive, Negative, or Neutral.
 It combines sentiment analysis with natural language generation to produce coherent, context-aware content.

 ## Objective